sanitswain/java8tips/datetime.rst

    OffsetDateTime.of(LocalDate.now(), LocalTime.now(), offset);
    OffsetDateTime.ofInstant(Instant.now(), offset);

- Similar to OffsetDateTime, Java 8 provides an OffsetTime class that contains time with an offset from UTC/Greenwich, such as 10:15:30+01:00.
+ Similar to OffsetDateTime, Java 8 also provides an OffsetTime class that contains time with an offset from UTC/Greenwich, such as 10:15:30+01:00.